Home » Teach » Lesson Plans » Lesson 1: Arranging Shapes to Create Meaning

 Overview

-Students will explore cutting and arranging shapes to create meaning.
+In this lesson, students will explore cutting and arranging shapes to create meaning.

 Grade Level